eagronin/yelp-acquire/README.md

 select min(review_count), max(review_count), avg(review_count) from user;
 ```

-This generated the following output:
+The output is summarized in the table below:

 | Table | Column | Min | Max | Average |
 | --- | --- |:---:| ---:| ---:|